kidist-amde/Space-Time-Cube-visualization/README.md

 ## Results
 ### # 2D openstreet map visualization of subject_1
+* The map provides contextual information and makes it possible to understand subject trajectory
 ![img](map_images./sub_1traj.png)
 ### 3D Space-time cube visualization of subject_1
+* Space-time cube is one of the most efficient 3D geo-visualization techniques that contribute the Spatio-temporal data comprehension of human behavior[1].
+* There are different libraries that can be used for plotting data in 3D, but I used  Plotly library which provides a relatively easy and straightforward API to generate 3D interactive visualizations  and mplot3d for an interactive 3D-viz
 ![img](map_images./sub_1-3d.png)
 ## Dataset
 Here is the [Link](https://drive.google.com/file/d/1CfC9VytolQJkGfcluuuo5vmLKWrj-XCq/view?usp=sharing) for the Two datasets.